amitjohney/sylvatest/README.md

 <details><summary>Deploying baremetal clusters using CAPM3</summary>

-This scenario details deployment procedure for a full Baremetal use case.
+This scenario details deployment procedure for a full baremetal use-case, so using baremetal servers for both management and workload clusters.
+The deployment workflow is in line with other infrastructure providers as detailed above, with `sylva-units` values specific to CAPM3, as shown in `environment-values/rke2-capm3/`.

+Before triggering deployment through bootstrap.sh, some prerequisites need to be satisfied.

+- Create a **bootstrap vm** using OpenStack, vsphere or use an existing vm (please check previous section)
+- Review the hardware and network specs for a baremetal deployment:

-In order to deploy a minimal `sylva cluster` on baremetal servers, you would need a baremetal host, acting as K8s controller and K8s worker.
-This is applicable for both `management` & `workload` clusters.
+In order to deploy a minimal `sylva cluster`, you would need a baremetal server, acting both as control-plane and worker (both in kubeadm and rke2, the control-plane nodes don't have the `effect: NoSchedule` taint).
-For Highly Available clusters at least three servers are required acting as both K8s `control-plane` && `worker`.
+For highly Available clusters at least three servers are required.

-> **_Hardware Requirements:_** It is recommended to have the following specs at the minimum for the Baremetal Servers
+> **_Hardware Requirements:_** It is recommended to have the following specs at the minimum for the baremetal Servers

 - 16 CPU cores (32 vCPU with HT)
 - 32GB of RAM
 - 100GB of OS Disk

-### Network Prerequisites for Full Baremetal Deployment

-The BMC interfaces (IDRAC for Dell, ILO for HPE, XCC for Lenovo) must be reachable from the bootstrap vm over the list of ports mention below (Only the few necessary flows should be authorized to be routed from/to the Out-of-Band network since this network allows sensitive/disruptive operations):
+The BMC interfaces (IDRAC for Dell, ILO for HPE, XCC for Lenovo) must be reachable from the bootstrap vm over the list of ports mention below (It is advised to only allow these flows by L4 stateful inspection devices like Firewalls, to permit reachability from/to the Out-of-Band network, since this network allows sensitive/disruptive operations):

-TCP 6180: (Ironic -> BM) pull discovery image (ram disk) (ironic-httpd) TCP 5050: (BM -> Ironic) Port used by Ironic Python Agent from the BM node to the Ironic Inspector (management cluster) TCP 6385: (BM -> Ironic) Port used for Ironic API
+TCP 6180: (Ironic -> BM) pull discovery image (ram disk) (ironic-httpd) TCP 5050: (BM <-> Ironic) Port used by Ironic Python Agent from the BM node to the Ironic Inspector (management cluster) TCP 6385: (BM <-> Ironic) Port used for Ironic API
 TCP 161/162: SNMPv3 (BM -> Prometheus) (optional)

-> **_IMPORTANT NOTE:_** Depending on your infrastructure provider, the following ports should be passed in the security groups/rules to allow traffic in both directions (ingress and egress) between the bootstrap vm and the baremetal hosts.
+> **_IMPORTANT NOTE:_** Depending on the security rules implementation in your infrastructure provider, the following ports shall be allowed to facilitate traffic flow in both directions (ingress and egress) between the bootstrap vm and the baremetal hosts.

 - 80
 - 443